-- A. A complete statement of the proposed project including, but not limited to, activities, facilities, and sites. - B. A new or updated emergency response plan to deal with potential consequences and actions to be taken in the event of floods, earthquakes, hydrocarbon leaks or fires for the site.
-The emergency response plan shall be approved by the City's Public Safety and Community Services Manager and the Los Angeles County Fire Department. - C. A phasing plan for the staging of development that includes the estimated timetable for project construction, operation, completion, restoration, and, where applicable, the location and amount of land reserved for future expansion. - D. A site plan showing:
+- A complete statement of the proposed project. - B. A new emergency response plan or updated emergency response plan to deal with potential consequences and actions to be taken in the event of floods, earthquakes, hydrocarbon leaks or fires.
+The emergency response plan shall be approved by the City's Public Safety and Community Services Manager and the Los Angeles County Fire Department. - C. A phasing plan for the staging of development that includes the estimated timetable for project construction, operation, and completion, as well as, where applicable, the location and amount of land reserved for future expansion. - D. A site plan showing: - 1.
+Property, easement, and pipeline right-of-way boundaries. - 2.
+Proposed road construction or modification. - Area to be used for construction. - 4.
+Area to be used for access and maintenance during pipeline operation. - 5.
+Existing roads, watercourses, and pipelines within the pipeline right-of-way. - Location and type of existing and proposed structures within 50 feet of the pipeline right-of- way.

-- Surface property, easement, rights-of-way and pipeline right-of-way boundaries within the site. - 2.
-Proposed access road constructions or modifications and connections with City streets and roads and any existing private roads. - 3.
-Areas to be used for construction. - 4.
-Areas to be used for access and maintenance during pipeline operation within and adjacent to the site. - 5.
-Existing roads, watercourses, and pipelines within the pipeline rights-of-way. - 6.
-Location and type of existing and proposed structures within 50 feet of pipeline rightof- way. - Location of existing and proposed wells and oil or gas containing equipment and their measured distance from nearby uses, including the closest residential or school property line. - 8.
-Location of all abandoned or idle wells in the site. - 9.
-Proposed alteration of surface drainages within the site. - 10.
+- Location of existing and proposed wells and petroleum or gas containing equipment and their measured distance from nearby uses, including the closest residential or school property line. - 8.
+Location of all abandoned or idle wells in the field. - 9.
+Proposed alteration of surface drainages. - 10.
 A contour map showing existing and proposed contours. - 11.
-A plan for parking on or off site. - 12.
-A map of all known, historic, or suspected oil and gas wells or wellheads within 1500 feet of the site boundaries. - E. Site operations plan containing process flow diagrams, piping and instrumentation diagrams, expected process flows (rates, pressures, composition, and shut-down/start-up procedures, quarterly/annual production, disposition, injection, and disposal). - F. Plans with measures to be used to prevent or reduce nuisance effects (e.g., dust, fumes, glare, noise, odor, air pollutants, and vibration) and to prevent danger to life, environmental quality, and property. - G. If construction is involved in the proposed project, a construction Best Management Practices (BMP) plan.
+A plan for parking on or off site. - E. Plans with measures to be used to prevent or reduce nullsance effects (e.g., dust, fumes, glare, noise, odor, air pollutants, and vibration) and to prevent danger to life and property.

-- H. Estimates of the amount of cut and fill required by the proposed project. - I. If the site is within 1,000 feet of any prohibited zoning as listed in Table 1-1, or if the Petroleum Administrator determines it is necessary, a plan for a community alert system to automatically notify area residences and businesses in the event of an emergency at an oil or gas site that would require residents to take shelter or take other protective actions. - J. If any grading is proposed that results in the loss of vegetated, sandy, permeable ground areas, which could alter surface runoff at the site a site-specific hydrologic analysis shall be completed by the operator and submitted to the Petroleum Administrator to evaluate anticipated changes in drainage patterns and associated increased runoff at the site. - K. If the site is within 1,000 feet of any prohibited zoning as listed in Table 1-1, or if the Petroleum Administrator determines it is necessary, a quiet mode operation plan which includes, but is not limited to, the following noise reduction measures: - Using signalers for all backup operations instead of backup alarms and turning off backup alarms; - 2.
-Using radios instead of voice communication; - Minimizing crane use and pipe handling operations, pipe offloading from trucks and board loading to the maximum extent feasible and nighttime loading only for safety reasons; - 4.
-Prohibiting material and supply deliveries to the Project Site between the hours of 6 p.m. and 8 a.m. on weekdays and prohibiting deliveries on weekends and holidays, with exceptions only for safety; and - 5.
-Limiting process alarms and communications over the broadcast system to the maximum extent feasible during all operations and use only for safety reasons. - L. If the site is within 1,000 feet of any prohibited zoning as listed in Table 1-1, or if the Petroleum Administrator determines it is necessary, a photometric analysis, which compares the baseline of the existing light measurements with the proposed light spill that will result from the oil and gas site. - M. An Environmental Quality Assurance Program ("EQAP").
+- F. If construction is involved in the proposed project, a construction Best Management Practices (BMP) plan. - G. Estimates of the amount of cut and fill required by the proposed project. - H. A plan for a community alert system to automatically notify area residences and businesses in the event of an emergency at oil or gas facilities that would require residents to take shelter or take other profective actions. - If any grading is proposed that results in the loss of vegetated, sandy, permeable ground areas, which could alter surface runoff at the site a site-specific hydrologic analysis shall be completed by the operator and submitted to the Petroleum Administrator to evaluate anticipated changes in drainage patterns and associated increased runoff at the site. - J. If the site is within 1,000 feet of a sensitive noise receptor, or if the Petroleum Administrator determines it is necessary, a quiet mode operation plan which includes, but is not limited to, the following noise reduction measures: - Using signalers for all backup operations instead of backup alarms and turning off backup alarms; - 2.
+Using radios instead of voice communication; - Minimizing crane use and pipe handling operations, pipe offloading from trucks and board loading to the maximum extent feasible and nighttime loading only for safety reasons;

+- Prohibiting material and supply deliveries to the Project Site between the hours of 6 p.m. and 8 a.m. on weekdays and prohibiting deliveries on weekends and holidays, with exceptions only for safety; and - Limiting process alarms and communications over the broadcast system to the maximum extent feasible during all operations and use only for safety reasons. - K. A photometric analysis, which compares the baseline of the existing light measurements with the proposed light spill that will result from the oil and gas facility. - L. An Environmental Quality Assurance Program ("EQAP").
 (Ref.
-Section 9529.1). - N. Other information as deemed reasonably necessary by the Petroleum Administrator.
+Section 9529.1). - M. Other information as deemed reasonably necessary by the Petroleum Administrator.